 You can now submit reviews for your favorite Tocris products.
 Your review will help other researchers decide on the best products for their research.
 Why not submit a review today?!Submit Review

-Central nervous system stimulant.
+Caffeine is a central nervous system stimulant.
 Antagonist at A1 and A2A adenosine receptors and inhibitor of cyclic nucleotide phosphodiesterases.
 Mobilizes calcium from intracellular stores and inhibits benzodiazepine binding to GABA receptors.

 |Storage||Store at RT|

 The technical data provided above is for guidance only.
 For batch specific data refer to the Certificate of Analysis.

 Tocris products are intended for laboratory research use only, unless stated otherwise.

 Solubility Data for Caffeine

 The following data is based on the product molecular weight 194.19.
 Batch specific molecular weights may vary from batch to batch due to the degree of hydration, which will affect the solvent volumes required to prepare stock solutions.